 Picking brand colors that go along with your name is crucial.
-Fast food brands have notoriously used colors like red, orange, and yellow to influence customers for years.
+Fast food brands have notoriously used red, orange, and yellow colors to influence customers for years.

 It’s helpful to consider what your restaurant or café would look like on the inside.
 You can visualize your name, colors, interior decor, and marketing materials all at once.
 By looking at naming and branding as part of the same process, you’ll be more likely to create a holistic visual brand.

 There’s a definite balance between communicating your restaurant’s location in your name and being restrictive.

 Imagine that you open a café called “Main Street Café.”
 If you lease space on Main Street in your city, that could work well.
 Customers will have you top-of-mind driving down Main Street looking for food.

 But what happens if you expand to a different city, and there are no vacancies on Main Street?
 Or, if you don’t renew your lease and have to move to a different street?
 In both of those scenarios, you’ll likely have to rebrand.

 Depending on your business plan, using your location in your restaurant or café name can be beneficial.
 But if you're hoping to grow into a chain, make sure that your name isn't restrictive.